linode/linode-cloud-controller-manager/docs/developer-guide/README.md

 This document is intended to be the canonical source of truth for things like supported toolchain versions for building the Linode Cloud Controller Manager.
-If you find a requirement that this doc does not capture, please submit an issue on github.
+If you find a requirement that this doc does not capture, please submit an issue on GitHub.

 This document is intended to be relative to the branch in which it is found.
 It is guaranteed that requirements will change over time for the development